dnv-opensource/dictIO/docs/source/fileFormat.cppDict.md

 ## References and Expressions

-Any key'd element in a C++ dict file can also be treated as variables that can be pointed to using references.
+Any key'd element in a C++ dict file can also be treated as a variable that can be pointed to using references.
-A reference is denoted by a $ character followed by the key of the element being referenced, also known as $keyword syntax.
+A reference is denoted by a \$ character followed by the key of the element being referenced, also known as $keyword syntax.

-References, in turn, can be used within expressions.
+References, in turn, can be used inside expressions.
 Expressions are double-quoted strings containing a mathematical expression where at least one operand is a reference.

 Below code listing demonstrates the use of references and expressions: